 We are delighted to announce a new course for KGS pupils: .b

-This exciting course was developed and is supported by the Mindfulness in Schools Project, and this term, is being taught to an S1 class and a cross-year Nurture Group.
+This exciting course was developed and is supported by the Mindfulness in Schools Project.

 What is Mindfulness?